HristovCodes/Tax-Collector/README.md

 ![logs panel](https://i.imgur.com/kr8qe7Y.png)

-Now you can head back to discord and type in the respective channel `$afk <ammount>` and press CTRL+V which will paste the logs.
+Now you can head back to discord and type in the respective channel `$taxes <ammount>` and press CTRL+V which will paste the logs.
 If you do it right you will get a similar popup to mine.
 Now hit ENTER or click the Upload button and go back into the game again.

 ![discord message example](https://i.imgur.com/1pazYX9.png)